hydroffice/hyo2_qc/docs/user_manual_survey_scan_features.rst

 The logic for the 2021 QC Tools feature scan is shown below.
 For previous years, refer to the HSSD for that year.

-* Checks for feature file consistancy:
+* Checks for feature file consistency:
 	* Check to ensure no feature redundancy.
+Features that have the same position, acronym, and attribution are flagged.
 	* No features with text input fields exceeds 255 characters.
 * Assigned features = all features with **asgnmt = 2**:
     * All Assigned features must have **descrp** and **remrks.**